Important Dates

 • Human-Computer Interaction (HCI) and Smart Interfaces

-• Wearables and Internet of Things (IoT)
+• Wearables and Internet of Things (IoT) in Learning

-• Personalized Education
+• Personalized and Adaptive Learning

 • Corporate Training and Professional Development

-• Assistive Learning Technologies
+• Assistive and Inclusive Learning Technologies

 • Smart Classrooms and Virtual Learning Environments